nanochess/CVBasic/README.md

 Using CVBasic to compile a Texas Instruments TI-99/4A program:

     cvbasic --ti994a game.bas game.a99
-    xas99.py -R game.a99
+    xas99.py -b -R game.a99
-    xdm99.py -X sssd game.dsk -a game.obj -f df80
+    linkticart.py game.bin game_8.bin "CARTNAME"

-You require the utilities from the xdt99 tool suite: [https://github.com/endlos99/xdt99](https://github.com/endlos99/xdt99)
+You require Python3 and the utilities from the xdt99 tool suite: [https://github.com/endlos99/xdt99](https://github.com/endlos99/xdt99)

 The target is a stock TI-99/4A system with 32k memory expansion and joysticks.
-You can execute the dsk or obj file directly with the onlne emulator [js99er.net](js99er.net), or put it the obj file into a DSK directory for Classic99.
+The cartridge binary can be used directly with the online emulator [js99er.net](js99er.net) or Classic99, and can be packed into an RPK for MAME (see README - TI99.md).

 ### Notes